c0rdis/c0rdis.github.io/source/_posts/2015-01-16-cryptosocial-network-from-the-inside.markdown

 ###It appeared that due to insufficient authorization (client-side checks only) it is possible to fully take control over victim's account following the steps:

 0) Copy victim's encrypted private key.
-This step is not mandatory to achieve the task but still good-to-have one ;)
+This step is not mandatory to achieve the goal but still good-to-have one ;)

 1) Once logged-in, an attacker is able to remove private/public keys without any confirmation.
 At this moment all the public proofs are gone.